Blood Pressure Monitors:

 The measurements obtained with the HUAWEI WATCH D were validated in several comparative studies using the standard method [3].
 These studies showed absolutely satisfactory correlations without statistically significant differences.

-Medical disclaimer:
+Medical Disclaimer:

 - Supported smartphones: Mobile phones with Android 6.0 or compatibles, HarmonyOS 2.0 or compatibles, or iOS 12.0 or compatibles.
 The Huawei Health app version on your mobile phone must be 11.0 or compatibles.
-Please make sure that your wearable device and phone are running the latest versions before using ECG.
+Please make sure that your wearable device and phone are running the latest versions before using the device.

 Heart rate, SpO2, stress and skin temperature are not medical device features, monitoring data and results are for reference only and should not be used as a basis for medical diagnosis or treatment.